obewds/vite-vue-ts-compo-pkg-starter/README.md

 npm run publish:prep
 ```

-Then you can launch Vite and the Workspace app and a seperate local vite server for your docs with:
+Then you can launch Vite and the Workspace app and a separate local vite server for your docs with:

 ```bash
 npm run dev